-At March 31, 2002, we had cash, cash equivalents and marketable securities which totaled \$109.0 million.
-We believe our current cash, cash equivalents, marketable securities and available bank financing, will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least 12 months.
-The rate at which we will consume cash will be dependent on the cash needs of future operations that in turn will be directly effected by the levels of demand for our products.
-If our existing resources and cash generated from operations are insufficient to satisfy our liquidity requirements, we may seek to sell additional equity or debt securities.
+At June 30, 2002, we had cash, cash equivalents and marketable securities which totaled \$104.7 million.
+We believe our current cash, cash equivalents, marketable securities and available bank financing will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least 12 months.
+The rate at which we will consume cash will be dependent on the cash needs of future operations which will, in turn, be directly affected by the levels of demand for our products.
+If our existing resources and cash generated from operations are insufficient to satisfy our liquidity requirements, we may seek to raise additional funds through public or private debt or equity financings.
 The sale of additional equity or convertible debt securities could result in additional dilution to our stockholders, and we cannot be certain that additional financing will be available in amounts or on terms acceptable to us, if at all.
 If we are unable to obtain this additional financing, we may be required to reduce the scope of our planned product development and sales and marketing efforts, which could harm our business, financial condition and operating results.